noqcks/pull-request-size/README.md

 ## Configuration

+This app requires no configuration out of the box.
+However, you can exclude certain files from being counted towards a PR's size, and you can add custom labels in Github.
 ### Excluding Files

 If you have files that you would not like to be included in the calculation for a Pull Request's size, you can modify the `.gitattributes` file with the flag `linguist-generated=true` on your file or file pattern.